-Walking up and down the Education wing staircase, visitors can see one of the Museum's most beloved artworks: Dave Chihuly's Blue and Beyond Blue.
+On the north side of the Museum, from the parking lot, visitors can see one of the Museum's most beloved artworks through the window: Dale Chihuly's Blue and Beyond Blue.
+The massive sculpture hangs in the Education wing staircase from the third story.